Batzorig Vaanchig

-Batzorig Vaanchig (Батзориг Ваанчиг; born August 3, 1977) is a Mongolian musician.
+Batzorig Vaanchig (Ваанчигийн Батзориг; born August 3, 1977) is a Mongolian musician.
 He first garnered attention for a video of him singing "Chinggis Khaanii Magtaal" (In Praise of Genghis Khan) on top of a mountain in Mongolia.

 Career

-In 2014, Batzorig started uploading videos of him throat singing onto YouTube.
-A video of him singing "Chinggis Khaanii Magtaal", a Mongolian folk song, on top of a mountain in Bayanhongor, Mongolia, whilst playing a morin khuur, went viral and now has over 30 million views as of 2025.
+In 2014, Batzorig started uploading videos of himself throat singing onto YouTube.
+A video of him singing "Chinggis Khaanii Magtaal", a Mongolian folk song, on top of a mountain in Bayanhongor, Mongolia, whilst playing a morin khuur, went viral and now has over 39 million views as of 2026.
 Also in 2014, Batzorig made a cameo in the Netflix series Marco Polo, as a throat singing musician in a military camp.
 Batzorig is also part of the folk ensemble Khusugtun.
-In 2020, Batzorig posted a video of his throat singing with his daughter, Maral Vaanchig.
-The video also gained fame, reaching almost 5 million views.
-On December 4th, 2022, he released his only solo album "The Great Chinggis Khaan."
+On December 4, 2022, he released his only solo album "The Great Chinggis Khaan."

 In August 2023, Batzorig performed his throat singing on CNN to Richard Quest in Ulaanbaatar, during Quest's visit in Mongolia.

 In April 2025, Batzorig collaborated with the streamer iShowSpeed during his visit to Mongolia.
 He performed for the streamer at the Chinggis Khaan National Museum in Ulaanbaatar.

-He was sponsored by Paradox Interactive to create video game soundtrack for Crusader Kings III DLC, Khans of the Steppe.
+He has collaborated twice with game publisher Paradox Interactive, producing, composing, and singing "Nomad" for Crusader Kings III's DLC Khans of the Steppe, and "Manduul Haan" for Stellaris's DLC Nomads.

 Personal life

-Batzorig has three children, Khangal, Maral, and Misheel.
-His daughter Maral appeared in one of his videos in 2020, singing along with her father.
-The video is now his second most famous video on YouTube.
+Batzorig has three children.
 Batzorig has social media accounts on Facebook, YouTube, Instagram, and Patreon, which he uses in both personal and professional aspects.
 He also has his own website, detailing his musical career and personal life.